Lisa Dean Moseley Foundation Institute for Cancer and Blood Disorders

 Close-up of man and school-age girl hugging

-Supporting Fertility Preservation through the Andrew McDonough B+ Foundation Fertility Preservation Program
+Supporting Fertility Preservation Through the Andrew McDonough B+ Foundation Fertility Preservation Program

 Chemotherapy is a treatment that can save lives, but it may affect the ability to have children later on.
 We partner with fertility experts to help kids and teens who are going through chemotherapy and radiation therapy.
 Our program provides information and support on ways they may be able to preserve their ability to have children in the future.